Blog · Analysis · Last reviewed June 23, 2026

 Consumers also have communication rights.
 CFPB guidance says collectors generally may not contact a person before 8 a.m. or after 9 p.m., may not contact at known inconvenient times or places, and must honor some stop-contact and medium-specific instructions.
 CFPB also says a timely written dispute after a validation notice can require the collector to stop trying to collect until verification is provided.

 Voice automation adds another legal handle.
-In February 2024, the FCC said calls made with AI-generated voices are "artificial" under the Telephone Consumer Protection Act.
-That does not make every collection-related call illegal, but synthetic voice cannot be treated as outside the older robocall category simply because the audio is generated.
+In February 2024, the FCC confirmed that the Telephone Consumer Protection Act's restrictions on artificial or prerecorded voice encompass current AI technologies that generate human voices.
+That does not make every collection-related call illegal, and TCPA consent analysis is separate from FDCPA analysis.
+But synthetic voice cannot be treated as outside the older robocall category simply because the audio is generated.

 Automation Changes the Pressure